 Peaches and Cream Cake – layers of tender peach cake, peaches and cream filling, peach compote and a whipped vanilla buttercream.

 It’s finally here!
 I’ve been through several rounds of recipe testing with my new Peaches and Cream Cake and I’m so pleased with the end result.

-A couple months ago, Avery informed me she wanted a peach cake for her birthday.
+A couple months before her 5th birthday, Avery informed me she wanted a peach cake for her birthday.
 “Peach cake layers, peach frosting, and it needs to be orange,” were her exact words.
 I asked if she meant that she wanted my Peach Crisp Cake, but no, Avery wanted a brand new peach cake, done exactly as she described.
 She’s certainly a girl who knows what she wants.
 But still, I expected her cake choice to change at least a half dozen times before her birthday.
 Nope!
 She never changed her mind once.

 I’m not sure why, but I expected this cake to be a breeze to make and put together.
 Whoa!
 Was I wrong.

 Going into this cake, I had several ideas (based off what’s worked for some of my other cakes) for achieving the peach flavor.
 Here are some of the flavorings I used in the different rounds of recipe testing I did:

 - Freeze dried peaches

 As I thought about these options, I immediately picked the peach puree to start with.
 I really wanted a natural peach flavor to shine in the cake.
-So, peach puree seemed like the obvious choice to make that happen.
+Peach puree seemed like the obvious choice to make that happen.
 I added the peach puree to my cake batter (which I based off my Classic White Cake) and tried a sample before baking the cake.
 To my surprise I couldn’t taste the peach at all.
 Ugh!
 Honestly, I really thought it was going to be that simple.

 I still baked the cake (which didn’t taste any more peachy after they baked) and moved on to my next option – peach Jell-O.